ofiriluz/octo-logger-cpp/README.md

 - ConsoleSink
 - SysLogSink
 - FileSink
-- CloudWatchSink - Only compiled with WITH_AWS flag on and aws-sdk-cpp libraries
+- CloudWatchSink - Only compiled with OCTO_LOGGER_WITH_AWS flag on and aws-sdk-cpp libraries
 - CustomSink - Interface for custom sinks that the user can implement

 Note that the logger works in a stream oriented c++ style